“A quartet of lavish houses (sleeping 2-12) with fantastic concierge services and stunning views over the tranquil waters of St Mawes”

 - Trampoline (2 houses only)

-There are four houses in all: a 2-bedroom house for 4, a 4-bedroom house for 8-10, a 5-bedroom house for 10 (where we stayed), and a larger 5-bedroom house for 10-12.
+There are four houses in all: a 2-bedroom house for 4, a 5-bedroom house for 8-14, a 5-bedroom house for 10 (where we stayed), and a larger 5-bedroom house for 10-12.
 Most bedrooms are double (kingsize), but some can be set up as twins and others have space for a cot.
-Two houses have a family bedroom in case parents want to share with their little ones.
+Two houses have a family bedroom in case parents want to share with their little ones, one has a master bedroom with accompanying bunk room.

 We saw the 3 larger houses and each has its own trump card: the crisp décor and cool lighting in ours, the extravagant gardens in the largest two.
 The smallest house is more compact, but still ample for a family on a week's break.